Jobs and Skills WA Employer Incentive

 How do employers apply to access the incentive?

 In order to manage incentive payments in WAAMS, a financial administrator for your organisation will need to be appointed.
-This Guide to appointing a financial administrator steps you through how to set this up.
+This Guide to appointing a financial administrator [PDF 620KB] steps you through how to set this up.

 Find out more in the Incentive terms and conditions.
+[PDF 699KB]

 Frequently asked questions